-The Genius of Dogs: A Dimensional Definition of Human Intelligence
+The Genius of Dogs and How It Expands Our Understanding of Human Intelligence

 “Genius means that someone can be gifted with one type of cognition while being average or below average in another.”

 By Maria Popova

 For much of modern history, dogs have inspired a wealth of art and literature, profound philosophical meditations, scientific curiosity, deeply personal letters, photographic admiration, and even some cutting-edge data visualization.
 But what is it that makes dogs so special in and of themselves, and so dear to us?

 Despite the mind-numbing title, The Genius of Dogs: How Dogs Are Smarter than You Think (public library) by Brian Hare, evolutionary anthropologist and founder of the Duke Canine Cognition Center, and Vanessa Woods offers a fascinating tour of radical research on canine cognition, from how the self-domestication of dogs gave them a new kind of social intelligence to what the minds of dogs reveal about our own.
 In fact, one of the most compelling parts of the book has less to do with dogs and more with genius itself.

 In examining the definition of genius, Hare echoes British novelist Amelia E. Barr, who wisely noted in 1901 that “genius is nothing more nor less than doing well what anyone can do badly.”
 Hare points out that standardized tests provide a very narrow — and thus poor — definition of genius: